ibrahimabdulrasaq/ibrahimabdulrasaq/README.md

 & Dashboard visualization.

 #### 📌 Marketing Campaign Performance Analysis
-‎- Analyzed 200,000+ marketing campaign records to evaluate profitability, optimize channel performance, and improve customer acquisition efficiency.
+- Problem: Marketing teams face critical questions and need answers
+  - Is our campaign truly profitable?
+  - Which channels deliver the highest return?
+  - Are we acquiring customers efficiently?
+  - Is performance stable over time?
+  - Where should we reallocate the budget for maximum impact?

 * Solution:
+  * Analyzed 200,000+ marketing campaign records to evaluate profitability, optimize channel performance, and improve customer acquisition efficiency.
   * Cleaned and transformed raw data using Power Query and conducted exploratory data analysis in Excel, enabling structured insights generation.
   *  Designed a scalable star schema data model in Power BI to support efficient querying and analytics.
   *  Developed DAX measures for key KPIs (ROI, CPC, profit margin, time intelligence) and built 4 interactive dashboards for performance monitoring.